2012 Shakey's V-League 1st Conference

-The Shakey's V-League 9th Season: 1st Conference is the sixteenth conference of Shakey's V-League, a collegiate women's volleyball league in the Philippines founded in 2004.
+The 2012 Shakey's V-League 1st Conference was the 16th conference of the Shakey's V-League and the first conference of the 2012 season.
 The opening ceremonies was held on April 24, 2012, with the first doubleheader of volleyball games at the Filoil Flying V Arena in San Juan.
 After a two-year hiatus, the Tigresses of the University of Santo Tomas, the winningest team of the league, participates the conference with other nine teams.